NeverRanked · Measurement methodology

 Query-set discipline

 Each engagement opens with a query-set design conversation.
-The goal: a frozen list of 15-30 queries that represent how the customer's buyers actually search in their category.
+The goal: a frozen 18-question set that represents how the customer's buyers actually search in their category.
 Three rules govern the list:

 Every measured category gets its own runner with its own 18-question set, locked by hash.
-The runners are in the public repo.
-We have published runners and pattern-ready measurements for Hawaii consumer banking, Hawaii wealth management, Honolulu dental, Hawaii law firms, Hawaii CPAs, and Austin TX CPAs (our first cross-geo measurement).
-Each runner’s hash is printed at the start of every run; any change to the question set produces a new hash and the runs are no longer comparable across the change.
+We have published pattern-ready measurements across the categories we have measured, including Hawaii consumer banking, Hawaii wealth management, Honolulu dental, Hawaii law firms, Hawaii CPAs, and Austin TX CPAs (our first cross-geo measurement).
+The full ledger of published measurements, each with its dated run and locked question set, is at /claims/.
+Each runner’s hash is printed at the start of every run.
+Any change to the question set produces a new hash and the runs are no longer comparable across the change.

 An example 18-question set

-The actual locked set we used for Hawaii wealth management (one of the six published measurements).
+The actual locked set we used for Hawaii wealth management (one of the categories we have published).
 Eight head queries plus ten long-tail queries.
 This is what a scoping call produces: a list this specific, locked by hash, never edited after the first measurement run.

 Head queries (8) · broad buyer intent